Cognitive Science

 News

-The Program in Cognitive Science is pleased to announce funding for Princeton graduate research in cognitive science.
-Graduate students who are active in the Cognitive Science Program may request research funds up to $1000 to support interdisciplinary research in cognitive science.
-Applications should be submitted through
+We are pleased to announce that Princeton graduate students who are active in the Cognitive Science Program may request research funds to support interdisciplinary research in cognitive science.
+Preference will be given to collaborative proposals that involve people from two or more disciplines.
+Requests should normally be for amounts up…

 Upcoming Events

-Cognitive Science Colloquium - Michael Brownstein
+Cognitive Science Colloquium - Steven Piantadosi

-Thu, Mar 23, 2023, 12:00 pm1:00 pm
+Thu, Feb 27, 2025, 12:00 pm1:00 pm

 Location